Electrical Engineering Technology, Smart Grid

 "The grid" refers to a network of electric transmission lines, substations, transformers, and more that deliver electricity from the power plant to homes and businesses.
 The current electric grid will be replaced by a revolutionary “smart grid” system that streamlines the way we share power and information.
 The changes will impact every mile of the electric system, reaching every single consumer and business.
 Today, it consists of more than 9,200 electric-generating units, connected to more than 300,000 miles of transmission lines.

-Electrical engineering technology: smart grid is a stable, reliable major with high employment and many growing career options.
+The electrical engineering technology, smart grid program is a stable, reliable major with high employment and many growing career options.
 Graduates of the smart grid option in EET have found careers in the fields of electrical power generation, transmission, and distribution; industrial, commercial and residential electrical power distribution; and power systems protection, control, and monitoring:

 - Broadcast Engineering